aimacode/aima-java/aima-core/README.md

 To solve a problem with (non CSP) Search you can follow this steps:
-* Choose or implement a class to represent states and another to represent actions for navigation within the state space.
+* Choose or implement a class to represent states and another to represent actions for navigation through the state space.
 Often, `String`/ `Integer` and `DynamicAction` will do.
 For the N-Queens-Problem, `aima.core.environment.nqueens.NQueensBoard` and `aima.core.environment.nqueens.QueenAction` are suitable.
 Most of the framework